attentive/georabble-feb-2017/slides/arcsde-basement.md

-ESRI went on to sell about 20,000 licences of ArcIMS in the US
+(Those guys went on to sell a few tens of thousands of licences of their product in the US)